 By studying healing in the Gospels from the point of view of ‘who initiated the healing, or who made the first approach,’ we can see when faith is required for healing and when it is not.

 The healings that Jesus initiated (He went to the sick person) do not reference faith, while those where the sick person came to Jesus, do.

 All of the people healed by their faith are in the one group, category (B).
 These approached Jesus for their healing.

 This helps us understand that when we approach God to heal us, either directly, or by asking someone to pray for us, then according to the Bible, faith is necessary.

 We cannot be the ones making the initial approach, yet expect God to heal us as if He approached us.
 If we try to, we will find healing does not operate for us.

-Some might read this and say that it is easier then to not approach God, let Him approach you, so that you do not need faith.
+Some who read this may say that it is easier to not approach God, but let Him approach, so that they do not need faith.